Saturday Night's Main Event: Saturday Night's Main Event XVI

 Saturday Night's Main Event XVI took place on April 22, 1988, from Springfield, Massachusetts, at the Springfield Civic Center, and aired April 30, 1988 on NBC.
 This was the first Saturday Night's Main Event to not feature Hulk Hogan in any of the televised matches or interviews, as he had taken a leave of absence around this time to begin filming No Holds Barred.

 Saturday Night's Main Event XVII

 Saturday Night's Main Event XVII took place on October 25, 1988, from Baltimore, Maryland, at the Baltimore Arena, and aired October 29, 1988.
 The event aired on NBC and drew an 8.7 rating.

 Saturday Night's Main Event XVIII

 Saturday Night's Main Event XVIII took place on November 16, 1988, from Sacramento, California, at the ARCO Arena, and aired November 26, 1988.
 The event aired on NBC and drew a 9.4 rating.

-During the show, Brother Love conducted a special interview Hulk Hogan and Slick.
+During the show, Brother Love conducted a special interview with Hulk Hogan and Slick.